Online LPN to BSN Programs in Ohio: Compare Top Schools

 What additional nursing skills and knowledge will I gain in an LPN to BSN program in Ohio?

 In an LPN to BSN program, you can build on the skills you already have and deepen your knowledge of the nursing profession.
-For example, graduates of Kettering College focus on academic-based learning outcomes and practical skills.
-Students learn to synthesize knowledge from the arts and sciences along with nursing theory and practice to provide the very best care for patients.
-They do this while also performing technical nursing skills such as physical assessments and safe transport of patients.
-Students at Kent State’s program are paired with an experienced nurse for a preceptorship to gain exposure to research and evidence-based practices.
-Whether you want to specialize in a specific area of nursing or move into a leadership role, a BSN opens professional doors.
+For example, Kettering College focuses on academic-based learning outcomes and practical skills.
+As a result, students learn to synthesize knowledge from the arts and sciences with nursing theory and practice to provide the very best care for patients.
+They do this while also performing technical nursing duties, such as conducting physical assessments and safely transporting patients.
+Students in Kent State’s program are paired with an experienced nurse for a preceptorship to gain exposure to research and evidence-based practices.
+Whether you want to specialize in a specific area of nursing or move into a leadership role, a BSN provides the vital skills that open professional doors.

 What should I look for in an LPN to BSN program in Ohio?